Fall 2026 Courses

 Professor Robin Means Coleman

-Black horror is a primer on the quest for social justice.
+The horror genre provides daring, unflinching lessons.
+It is a syllabus of our social, political, and racial world.
+Black horror, in particular, has established itself as a primer on the quest for social justice.
 What can such a boundary-pushing genre teach us about paths to solidarity and democracy?
 What can we learn about disrupting racism, misogyny, and anti-Blackness?
-If horror is radical transgression, then we have much to learn from movies such as Candyman, The First Purge, Get Out, Eve’s Bayou, Blacula, Attack the Block, Demon Knight, Tales from the Hood, Sugar Hill, and Ganja & Hess.

 College and Graduate School of Arts and Sciences